eztang00/DisableLocalizedGhostClicking/README.md

 -either

----run "run.bat"
+---run "run.bat" (and a popup should appear)

+-----this may only work in Windows

   or

----use command prompt to:

----compile the source code "javac DisableLocalizedGhostClicking/src/DisableLocalizedGhostClicking.java"
+---open command prompt and enter the "bin" folder inside the "DisableLocalizedGhostClicking"

+---once in that folder, run "javaw DisableLocalizedGhostClicking".
+If javac is not found, you may type

+-----"BlahBlah\Some Folder\Some Other Folder\Java\blah1.2.3_45\bin\javaw.exe" DisableLocalizedGhostClicking.java

+  or

+---open command prompt and enter the "src" folder inside the "DisableLocalizedGhostClicking"

+---once in that folder, run "javac DisableLocalizedGhostClicking.java".
+If javac is not found, you may type

+-----"BlahBlah\Some Folder\Some Other Folder\Java\jdk1.2.3_45\bin\javac.exe" DisableLocalizedGhostClicking.java

+-----If you can't find any file named "javac.exe", download a jdk http://www.oracle.com/technetwork/java/javase/downloads/index.html

+-----Whether you use "\" or "/" depends on your operating system

----run it "java DisableLocalizedGhostClicking"
+---run "javaw DisableLocalizedGhostClicking"

-I prefer the 2nd option because your computer might not allow the 1st.
+I prefer the 3nd option because your computer might not allow the 1st or 2nd.

 You can eztang00@gmail.com about any issues, especially cases where it crashes the computer.